stanfordnlp/mac-network/readme.md

 }
 ```

 Thank you for your interest in our model!
-Please contact me at dorarad@stanford.edu for any questions, comments, or suggestions! :-)
+Please contact me at dorarad@cs.stanford.edu for any questions, comments, or suggestions! :-)